learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Thus, you see how API service reads the Service Account Token and passes it onto its request to the data store service as a way to authenticate itself.

-The data store service retrieves the token and then checks with the Kubernetes API whether it is valid or not.
+The data store service retrieves the token and then checks with the Kubernetes API, whether it is valid or not.

 If valid, the data store service allows the request from the API service to be processed.